 Popping in a set of floor mats is a cinch, and changing out an air filter isn’t too tricky.
-Swapping out clunky stock exhaust manifolds for high-flow headers, on the other hand, can be tricky (albeit satisfying when it’s all said and done).
+Swapping out clunky stock parts for a brand-new manifold or high-flow header can be a bit of a project, though.
 Although the process can be a bit of a knuckle buster, with the right tools, the right motivation and the right knowledge, you can get it done in an afternoon.
 Here’s a quick breakdown of the general steps to follow when installing performance headers.

 Exhaust Header Installation Steps